jdswinbank/Comet/README.rst

 maintained.
 This database is written to the filesystem in the location specified by the ``-i (--ivorndb)`` option.
 This database is important: looping would degrade the quality of the VOEvent network for all users!
-Note that the current implementation of the database will grown indefinitely: if the broker is in a situation where an extremely high volume of VOEvent messages are expected, the current implementation will not be adequate.
+Note that IVORNs persist in the database for 30 days, after which they are expired to save space.

 The Comet receiver will only accept new events for publication from hosts which have been specified as "whitelisted".
 Hosts (or, indeed, networks) may